-The Virginia Tech Evening MBA program consists of 16 courses, 48 credit-hours.
-There are ten core course, plus an international elective and five courses of your choosing.
+The Virginia Tech Evening MBA program consists of 17 courses for a total of 48 credit hours.
+There are eleven core courses, plus an internationally-focused elective, and five additional courses of your choosing.
 You may group your electives into Optional Areas of Specialization.

 ACIS 5104 Fundamentals of Accounting (Required Core Course)

 This course examines the fundamentals of accounting systems as they relate to decision making.
 Attention is directed toward accounting for the core of management control and financial reporting systems, and as integrally related to the information system.

 ACIS 5154 Analyzing Financials & Implementing Controls (Required Core Course)